dagbdagb/LLM-FAQs/README.md

 Other aspects of an LLM may also sort under 'quality': how natural the language sounds, the ability to not give out information deemed harmful or offensive, the ability to keep track of the conversation over time.
 Etcetera.

 ### How is the performance of an LLM measured?
 There are a number of factors which goes under the 'performance' label.
-For the trivially measurable stuff:
+For the trivially measurable stuff, we have at least:
-* required time to process the prompt
+* required time to process the prompt and start responding
 * units of output per time ("tokens per second")
 * length of output